Through the Woods

 Can Through the Woods accommodate groups?

 Only in a limited sense.
-With just 18 seats in total, a group of six or more would occupy a significant portion of the dining room, and the single sitting, no-choice format means everyone eats the same menu at 8pm regardless.
-Small groups of three or four are workable; anything larger needs to be discussed directly with the restaurant before booking, and availability will be tight.
+With just 18 seats in total, a group of six or more would occupy a significant portion of the dining room, the single sitting, no-choice format means everyone eats the same menu at 8pm regardless.
+Small groups of three or four are workable; anything larger needs to be discussed directly with the restaurant before booking, availability will be tight.

 How far ahead should I book Through the Woods?

 Book at least three to four weeks ahead as a baseline.
-The 18-seat room and pre-paid model mean tables clear quickly once a week opens, and there is no walk-in option given the fixed-time service.
+The 18-seat room and pre-paid model mean tables clear quickly once a week opens, there is no walk-in option given the fixed-time service.
 Weekend sittings are likely to move faster than midweek, so if you have a specific date in mind, act early.

 What should I wear to Through the Woods?

 The venue's own description emphasises understatement and simplicity, which maps to the atmosphere rather than any formal dress code.
-A relaxed but put-together approach — neat casual — reads correctly here.
+A relaxed but put-together approach; neat casual; reads correctly here.
 Formal eveningwear would feel out of place in a cosy 18-seat room in a residential Crouch End street.

 Is the tasting menu worth it at Through the Woods?